List of recurring The Simpsons characters: Mayor Quimby's bodyguards

-Mayor Quimby's Bodyguards (both voiced by Dan Castellaneta) are two large and expressionless men in dark suits and sunglasses.
+Mayor Quimby's Bodyguards (both voiced by Dan Castellaneta) are two unnamed large and expressionless men in dark suits and sunglasses.
 They are usually seen flanking the mayor at town meetings, but sometimes they appear as members of a crowd.
 On one occasion they neglected their duties while admiring passing clouds, oblivious to Quimby being in danger.
 This resulted in their being temporarily replaced by Homer.
-When Cookie Kwan presented a baby that she claimed was Quimby's, the mayor passed it off to one of the bodyguards and tells him to raise the child as his own.
-The bodyguards put sunglasses on the baby.
+When Cookie Kwan presented a baby that she claimed was Quimby's, the mayor passed it off to one of the bodyguards and told him to raise the child as his own.
+The bodyguard put sunglasses on the baby.

 Milhouse Van Houten

 Ms. Albright

-Ms. Teresa Albright (voiced by Tress MacNeille) is the First Church of Springfield Sunday school teacher, who is constantly forced to deal with the children's questions about the more difficult to explain aspects of religion, leading her to yell "Is a little blind faith too little to ask?".
+Ms. Albright (voiced by Tress MacNeille) is the First Church of Springfield Sunday school teacher, who is constantly forced to deal with the children's questions about the more difficult to explain aspects of religion, leading her to yell "Is a little blind faith too little to ask?".
 She first appeared in "The Telltale Head".
 She speaks with a harsh Southern accent.
 She appears to be good friends with Helen Lovejoy and is occasionally seen in the background of various episodes as well as in church scenes (such as in the episode titled "The Father, the Son, and the Holy Guest Star").